-Spain has now introduced new residency rules for new applications by EU/EEA/Swiss citizens.
-The new measures have no bearing on whether you are a tax resident in Spain or not.
+Spain has clear residency rules for new applications by EU/EEA/Swiss citizens.
+The process has no bearing on whether you are a tax resident in Spain or not.
 Tax residence is a separate issue and assessed on different criteria.

 EU, EEA (European Economic Area) and Swiss nationals have the right to reside in Spain for more than three months a year.
 This is provided they apply in person at their local Oficina de Extranjeros or a designated police station, within three months of arrival.